godwillcodes/wpmudev-gdrive-integration/ASSUMPTIONS.md

 ## Posts Maintenance - Site Health Score Calculation

 ### Overview
 The Site Health Score is a comprehensive metric that evaluates the overall health of a WordPress site based on post quality indicators.
-It is calculated as the average of four equally weighted ratios, each representing a different aspect of content quality.
+It is calculated as the average of three equally weighted ratios, each representing a different aspect of content quality.

 ### Calculation Formula

 ```
 Site Health Score = (
     Published Posts Ratio +
-    Posts Without Broken Links Ratio +
     Posts With Content Ratio +
     Posts With Featured Images Ratio
-) / 4
+) / 3
 ```

 ### Individual Ratios